 It all began in 1917 when William Cameron Townsend (known by friends as “Cam”) went to Guatemala to sell Spanish Bibles.
-When Cam realized that most of the people he was meeting didn’t understand the Bible in Spanish, he knew something had to change.
-Deep down, Cam thought everyone should be able to read God’s Word in the language of their heart.
-And it’s that belief that ultimately led him to establish Wycliffe Bible Translators USA.
+When most of the people he met didn’t understand the Bible in Spanish, Cam knew something had to change.
+He believed everyone should be able to read God’s Word in the language of their heart.
+And that belief led him to establish Wycliffe Bible Translators.

 Follow the journey of Bible translation from how it started to where we are today.